High level excursion set geometry for non-Gaussian infinitely divisible random fields: An example: Moving average fields

-In fact, for {\it any} L\'evy measure $\rho_0$ on $\bbr$, \eqref{e:subG} defines a L\'evy measure on $\bbr$; see e.g. Proposition 2.2 in \cite{maejima:rosinski:2002}.
-Furthermore, it is simple to check that the behaviour of the measures $\rho$ and $\rho_0$ are similar at zero and infinity.
+In fact, for \textit{any} L\'evy measure $\rho_0$ on $\bbr$, (\ref{esubG}) defines a L\'evy measure on $\bbr$; see, for example, Proposition 2.2 in~\cite{maejimarosinski2002}.
+Furthermore, it is simple to check that the behavior of the measures $\rho$ and $\rho_0$ are similar at zero and infinity.
 Specifically,

 and